Analytics of Longitudinal System Monitoring Data for Performance Prediction: Evaluation of Trained ML Models

 Finally, we analyze feature importances when training the neural network model using the combined datasets.
 Figure~\ref{fig:exp3-imp} shows the relative feature importances for three different training datasets (AMG+MILC, AMG+miniVite, and MILC+miniVite), and two filterings (All routers and My routers).
 Surprisingly, {\tt NUM\_GROUPS} emerges as a highly important feature.
-In principle, one would expect that the placement of a job should have little impact on its performance due to adaptive indirect (UGAL) routing~\cite{ugal}.
-However, in practice, it is possible that when a job is spread over more groups, the likelihood of encountering congestion on global links increases. {\tt RT\_STL\_GBL} (stalls on global links) is also important for predicting all three applications as we had observed in the previous sections.
+In theory, one would expect that the placement of a job should have little impact on its performance due to adaptive indirect (UGAL) routing~\cite{ugal}.
+However, in practice, it is possible that when a job is spread over more groups, the likelihood of encountering congestion on global links increases. {\tt RT\_STL\_GBL} (stalls on global links) is also important for predicting all three applications as we had observed in the previous plots.
 We also observe that while applications share common important features, some features are only important for certain datasets.
-We notice that {\tt PT\_STL\_REQ} (processor request stalls) is important when training using the AMG+miniVite datasets.
+We notice that {\tt PT\_STL\_REQ} (processor request stalls) is more important when training using the AMG+miniVite dataset.
 A feature that is important when filtering by My routers but not All routers is {\tt RT\_STL\_COL} (stalls on black links).
+On the other hand, {\tt RT\_FLIT\_REQ} (router request flits) is important when filtering by All routers.